d2l-ai/d2l-en/chapter_computer-vision/anchor.md

                       bbox=dict(facecolor=color, lw=0))
 ```

-As we just saw, the coordinate values of the $x$ and $y$ axis in the variable `boxes` have been divided by the width and height of the image, respectively.
-When drawing images, we need to restore the original coordinate values of the anchor boxes and therefore define the variable `bbox_scale`.
+As we just saw, the coordinate values of the $x$ and $y$ axes in the variable `boxes` have been divided by the width and height of the image, respectively.
+When drawing anchor boxes,
+we need to restore their original coordinate values;
+thus, we define variable `bbox_scale` below.
 Now, we can draw all the anchor boxes centered on (250, 250) in the image.
-As you can see, the blue anchor box with a size of 0.75 and an aspect ratio of 1 covers the dog in the image well.
+As you can see, the blue anchor box with a size of 0.75 and an aspect ratio of 1 more accurately
+covers the dog in the image.

 ```{.python .input}
 #@tab all